mzshieh/pages/pages/home/02_00_prizes.md

         <h3>🏅 Claim Your Medals!</h3>
         <p>Top-performing teams will receive exclusive medals and could win exciting prizes from our sponsors (Note: Prize pool is tentative and subject to the sponsors).</p>
         <h3>🌍 Secure Your Spot at the World Finals!</h3>
         <p>The top teams from this championship will earn invitations to compete at the <a href"https://worldfinals.icpc.global/">ICPC World Finals</a>, where they will compete against the top teams from all other regions across the globe!
-The exact number of qualifying teams, expected to be around 18, is subject to the Asia Pacific allocation and the final World Finals slot distribution defined in the <a href="https://icpc.jp/apac/2025-26/rules/">2025–26 APAC rules</a>.</p>
+The exact number of qualifying teams, expected to be around 18, will be given by the ICPC headquarters and the final World Finals slot distribution defined in the <a href="https://icpc.jp/apac/2025-26/rules/">2025–26 APAC rules</a>.</p>
     </div>
     <div class="image-container">
         <div class="image-box" style="height: 400px; border: none;">